 El Salvador has different archaeological sites and vestiges of a great civilization.
-Around the Mayan RUINS, you can enjoy a wonderful experience about the greatness of the Pre-Hispanic Mesoamerican Empire.
+Around the Mayan archaeological sites where you can enjoy the wonderful experience, the greatness of the Pre-Hispanic Mesoamerican Empire in El Salvador.

 HIGHLIGHTS OF THE TOUR

 · SAN ANDRES ARCHEOLOGICAL SITE